A Constructive Proof that Many Groups with Non-Torsion 2-Cohomology are Not Matricially Stable: Main Results

+The discussion at the start of Chapter~3.3 in~\cite{projectiveRep} explains how one should expect a projective representation to come from a splitting and representation of $\tilde\Gamma$ as described above.

-\begin{rmk} The existence technically only uses the fact that $\dot\sigma$ depends only on the class of second entry in $Q_n$.
+\begin{rmk} The existence technically only uses the fact that $\dot\sigma(g_1,g_2)$ depends only on $g_1$ and the reduction of $g_2$ in $Q_n$, rather than the image of both $g_1$ and $g_2$ in $Q_n$.
 We will use this fact in examples to reduce the asymptotics of the dimension of the asymptotic representation. \end{rmk}

 \begin{lemma} Let $\Gamma$, $n$, $\sigma$, $Q_n$, and $\rho_n$ be as above.
 Define $\chi_n\in C^2(\Gamma;S^1)$ by

 Then $\rho_n$ obeys the formula

 \end{lemma} \begin{proof} Define $\hat{\sigma}_n(g_1,g_2)=\alpha_n(g_1)+\sigma_n(g_1,g_2)$.
 We compute